 - a.
-Center and OA/CTS contractors shall ensure that all staff hired meet the minimum qualification levels specified in Exhibit 5-3 (Minimum Staff Qualifications). - b.
+Center and OA/CTS contractors shall ensure that all staff members hired meet the minimum qualification levels specified in Exhibit 5-3 (Minimum Staff Qualifications). - b.
 Center and OA/CTS contractors shall request written approval or waivers from the Regional Director for the following: - 1.
-Hiring of staff who do not meet minimum qualifications as specified in the approved position descriptions, in which case a professional development plan must be submitted and updated annually - 2.
-Hiring of relatives of current staff members - 3.
-Appointment, continued assignment, or change in employment status of the Center Director, Project Director, or senior staff (i.e., all supervisory personnel who report directly to the Center Director) - 4.
-Where there is a need to pay individuals at rates higher than indicated in the approved salary matrix - c.
-Regional Offices shall not grant a waiver if it would negatively impact the center's eligibility for accreditation or its ability to produce high school graduates. - d.
-Agency operators shall advise the Regional Office of changes in employment status of Center Directors and senior staff.
+Hiring staff members who do not meet minimum qualifications as specified in the approved position descriptions, in which case, a professional-development plan must be submitted and updated annually - 2.
+Hiring relatives of current staff members - 3.
+The appointment, continued assignment, or change in employment status of the Center Director, Project Director, or senior staff (i.e., all supervisory personnel who report directly to the Center Director) - 4.
+Paying individuals at rates higher than indicated in the approved salary matrix - 5.
+Centers must request a waiver from the Regional Office prior to hiring the following health and wellness positions if the minimum requirements set forth in Exhibit 5.3 are not met: physician, nurse practitioner/physician assistant, dentist, dental hygienist, TEAP specialist, health and wellness manager, and mental health consultant.